PangTzeYeong/devops-project/README.md

 <h2 align="left"> Optional: what's next </h2>

 Publish to Dockerhub
-<p> Shall sign up at https://hub.docker.com/ and get a little more familiar with it..
+<p> Shall sign up at https://hub.docker.com/ and get more familiar with it..
 After 15days of Chinese New Year celebrations =) HUAT AH ! </p>

 ![River_Hongbao_Huatah](huatah.jpg)